gpaulissen/blog/_posts/2021-02-24-oracle-apex-how-to-build-6.md

 Please note that I have not mentioned Jenkins as tool above.
 Jenkins is the tool to invoke Maven on a remote integration server.
-Locally you do not need Jenkins: you just run the appropiate Maven commands from the command line.
+Locally you do not need Jenkins: you just run the appropriate Maven commands from the command line.
 {: .notice--info}

 An important aspect that I may not have mentioned before is that a **Maven build**